 While geopolitical tensions continued to intensify – with the war between Russia and Ukraine persisting for more than a month and Western countries responding to Russia’s aggression with stern sanctions and support for Ukraine – markets seemed to change their focus to the broader economic backdrop of higher inflation and monetary policy responses from global central banks, with risk-on sentiment dominating markets, notably in the second half of March.

-Source: Venn.
+Source: Venn by Two Sigma.
 The median and percentile columns measure the performance of each factor in the Two Sigma Factor Lens relative to the entire history of the factor in USD, using monthly data for the period March 1995 - March 2022.

 - Global stocks rebounded in March, with gains coming in the back-half of the month.
 Venn’s Equity factor experienced one of its best weeks since its inception from March 14 - March 18, up 5.57%.